The Story of Memorial Baptist Church

 H.H.
 Burton, a retired minister, was called as Interim Pastor as the church initially met in Lorton Hall on the campus of the University of Tulsa.
 A site at 2800 South Yale covering one block was purchased and the first unit of the church building was completed in March 1955.
 Numerous additions and changes have been made since that time, including the purchase of a small corner restaurant at 29th street and Yale to provide for an activity center and additional parking spaces.
 Additional property has been purchased over the years just north of the church.
 This has been transformed into parking and the youth ministry center.

-The church is very missions minded.
-Since its inception it has contributed generously to the Cooperative Program, currently giving 10% of its offering to that cause.
-The annual offering for international, North American and State missions also raises over $35,000.
+MBC has a heart for missions and cooperation with other like-minded churches.
+Since its inception, it has contributed generously to the Cooperative Program, currently giving 10% of its offering to that cause.
+The church also takes up an annual missions offering for international, North American, State missions, and church planting (currently supporting church plants in India).